Banister Fletcher: Life

 In 1908 he qualified as a barrister at the Inner Temple, and undertook arbitrations and advice on property matters.

 He was knighted in 1919 and elected president of the Royal Institute of British Architects (RIBA) in 1929 (until 1931).
 Fletcher was surveyor to the Worshipful Company of Carpenters, and became Master in 1936, a position also held by his father.

-He married twice, first, in 1914, to Alice Bretherton (d.1932) and again in 1933.
+He married twice, first, in 1914, to Alice Bretherton (d.1932) and again in 1933 to Mary Louise Hazell.
 He had no children.
+Fletcher died in London in 1953.